NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 A table is displayed below that lists information about each mutation:

-* __ID:__ A UUID for the mutation assigned by the GDC, when clicked will bring a user to the Mutation Summary Page
+* __Mutation ID:__ A UUID for the mutation assigned by the GDC, when clicked will bring a user to the Mutation Summary Page
 * __DNA Change:__ The chromosome and starting coordinates of the mutation are displayed along with the nucleotide differences between the reference and tumor allele
 * __Type:__ A general classification of the mutation
 * __Consequences:__ The effects the mutation has on the gene coding for a protein (i.e. synonymous, missense, non-coding transcript).
 A link to the Gene Summary Page for the gene affected by the mutation is included
 * __# Affected Cases in Project:__ The number of affected cases in the project
-* __# Affected Cases in Across all Projects:__ The number of affected cases, expressed as number across all projects.
+* __# Affected Cases in Across the GDC:__ The number of affected cases, expressed as number across all projects.
 Choosing the arrow next to the percentage will display a breakdown of each affected project
-* __Impact:__ A subjective classification of the severity of the variant consequence.
+* __Impact (VEP):__ A subjective classification of the severity of the variant consequence.
 The categories are:
     * __HIGH__: The variant is assumed to have high (disruptive) impact in the protein, probably causing protein truncation, loss of function, or triggering nonsense mediated decay
     * __MODERATE__: A non-disruptive variant that might change protein effectiveness
     * __LOW__: Assumed to be mostly harmless or unlikely to change protein behavior
+    * __MODIFIER__: Usually non-coding variants or variants affecting non-coding genes, where predictions are difficult or there is no evidence of impact
 * __Survival Analysis:__ An icon that when clicked, will plot the survival rate between the gene's mutated and non-mutated cases

 ### Most Affected Cases